 - Livestreaming – There are so many wellness-related events around the world that would be great to cover and create content around.
 For example, a partnership with Wanderlust could result in some cool stuff!

 In conclusion, I opted to cancel my Gaia subscription.
 It’s not that the app doesn’t have any value to it (on the contrary, there’s A LOT of good stuff on the app) but rather, it’s that it doesn’t feel like it’s catered to my interests as a whole.
-Additionally, in this day and age, we’re all paying for MULTIPLE subscription services [I alone pay for Netflix, Hulu, HBO, Prime Video, Spotify, and Classpass] so if I’m going to add ANOTHER ten dollars to my monthly subscription fees, I HAVE to feel like I’m gonna use that shit on the daily, and this was not that app.
+Additionally, in this day and age, we’re all paying for MULTIPLE subscription services [I alone pay for Netflix, Hulu, HBO, Prime Video, Spotify, and Classpass] so if I’m going to add ANOTHER ten dollars to my monthly subscription fees, I HAVE to feel like I’m gonna use that app daily, and this was not that app.
 Not to say that this app wouldn’t be good for YOU!
 I could see this app being good for yoga teachers, nutritionists, therapists, or spiritual advisers.